info2pk/test-clone/README.md

 # NGM-ai2html

 This is a fork of the NYTimes' ai2html.
-For installation and full documentation go to [ai2html](http://ai2html.org)
+For installation and full documentation go to [ai2html](http://ai2html.org).
 This works nicely with the [ngm-ai2html-server](https://github.com/natgeo/ngm-ai2html-server) to provide local AEM previews.

+## Installation

+Double click on `_INSTALL.command`.
+If that fails, copy ai2html.js into your Illustrator scripts folder, likely `/Applications/Adobe Illustrator [version]/Presets/en_US/Scripts/`.

 ## Issues